felixludos/digi-diplo/README.md

 ## Create New Map

 Since the Diplomacy adjudicator is independent of the specific map, you can create new custom maps with any number of territories (nodes) and players.
-For this example,
+Here's the high-level instructions to create a new map and run/visualize games with it.

 1. Create a yaml file that lists all the territories (nodes) in the map.
 Each node must have an ID (a unique short name) and a type (land, coast, or sea).
 The node can also optionally have a full name, and it can designate the node as a supply center.
 If the node has multiple coasts those must also be listed.
 See `data/classic/nodes.yaml` for an example of the format for the official map.